He lied all the way down and put his hands behind his head looking up at the sky.

 “Okay,” I tried to think of something similar and recalled our earlier discussion.
 “What’s your favorite drink?”

 “You know what is in a rusty nail.”
+He stated it as fact, but I confirmed it anyway.

 “I do.
 Drambuie.
 I know someone who used to drink them.”